djromix/CsvDynamic/Readme.md

 	var amounts = result.Select(r => r.Amount);

 Not only does this give you back Intellisense, but it lets you scrub the CSV data of unneeded characters.

+#### Extension Methods

+If you already have the CSV loaded into an array of strings, you can simply call this method on it to get the same result:

+	var items = fileContents.ConvertFromCsv();

+Like ReadCsv, this can also take in a mapping function in the same way.